Donald Heywood: Records, radio and Broadway

 Heywood worked RCA Victor by the early 1920s.
 On 29 August 1923 his "I Want My Sweet Daddy Now" was recorded by Rosa Henderson.
-On February 2, 1926 his "Charleston Ball" was recorded by the Charles Dornberger Orchestra.
+Around 1925, he composed the instrumental "Charleston Ball".
+Some notable versions of the song were The Georgia Melodians who recorded it on January 15, 1926.
+Harry Reser's 1920s hot-comic group, "Six Jumping Jacks" recorded the song on January 27, 1926, with their personnel consisting of Earl Oliver (trumpet), Sammy Lewis (trombone), Larry Abbott (alto saxophone & clarinet), Jimmy Johnston (bass saxophone), Bill Wirges (piano & accordion), Harry Reser (banjo), and Tom Stacks (drum set & cockcrow—screeching sound effect).
+On February 2, 1926 it was recorded by the Charles Dornberger Orchestra.
 Heywood composed "I'm Coming Virginia", teaming with Will Marion Cook who added the lyrics.
 It is often wrongly attributed to vocalist Ethel Waters, who first recorded it on September 18, 1926 on the Columbia Records label with Cook’s Singing Orchestra, though she is credited with popularizing it.
 Trumpeter Bix Beiderbecke, pianist Fats Waller and the Paul Whiteman Orchestra featuring Bing Crosby all recorded it in 1927.
 The song has become a jazz standard, popular with Dixieland musicians and was recorded by many other artists including Benny Goodman in 1938.

 In 1927, Heywood continued his collaboration with Waters, recording tunes such as "Keep an Eye on Your Man", "I Want My Sweet Daddy Now" and "Clorinda" with her.
 Heywood and Waters made their Broadway debuts on July 11, 1927 with the Heywood-written revue, Africana.
 Heywood also performed in the musical he had written when a replacement was needed for cast member Louis Douglas.
 The role called for someone who spoke fluent French; Heywood had studied the language when at Fisk and Northwestern.
 The song "Clorinda" was part of the original score with "I Want My Sweet Daddy Now" added after the revue's first performance.
 The production ran for 72 performances at the Nederlander Theatre and put Waters on the road to stardom.